Writing, Speaking, and Argument Program

 - create a positive learning environment for students, and

 - offer a course that many undergraduates would find interesting.

 One way to approach the course description, and your course in general, is to come up with a few guiding questions that outline the broad focus of your class.
-You also want to give prospective students a sense of what kinds of texts they will be working with (Note: you don’t have to list the exact texts at this point.
-You can just say various films, works of fiction, or philosophical tracts, for example, or mention authors' names).
+You also want to give prospective students a sense of course texts.
+Please note that you do not have to list all texts at this point.
+You can just identify genres (e.g., films, fiction, or philosophical tracts) and mention a few specific works and authors' names.

-Before you begin writing your course description, take a look at a variety of current course descriptions at: http://writing.rochester.edu/ (once there, click on “Courses” and then “Course Archive”, then click the "Descriptions" link to view past course descriptions).
-Take note of what’s similar across disciplines, find one that you like, and decide what it is you like about it.
+Before you begin writing your course description, take a look at a variety of current course descriptions.
+Take note of what is similar across disciplines, find one that you like, and decide what it is you like about it.

-- Emphasize the learning objectives outlined at: http://writing.rochester.edu/courses/alternativecriteria.html
+- emphasize the learning objectives outlined on http://writing.rochester.edu/courses/alternativecriteria.html,

-- Model the kind of writing you’d like to receive from your students,
+- model the kind of writing you would like to receive from your students,

-- Be no more than 1,024 characters including spaces,
+- be no more than 1,024 characters including spaces, and

 - include peer feedback, self-assessment, revision, and an 8-10 page argumentative research paper.